192nd Tank Battalion: America's first clash of armor

 On 21 December 1941, the 192nd Tank Battalion, under the command of Major Theodore F. Wickord, was ordered to move north.
-Major Wickord sent Company B, commanded by Captain Donald Hanes, ahead, most likely as an advanced guard.
-During B company's advance, they had planned to refuel their gasoline powered M3's at Gerona and then again at Bauang.
+Major Wickord sent B Company, commanded by Captain Donald Hanes, ahead, most likely as an advanced guard.
+During B Company's advance, they had planned to refuel their gasoline powered M3's at Gerona and then again at Bauang.
 However, upon reaching Gerona, no fuel was available, and word reached Captain Hanes that the enemy was fast approaching Bauang.

 The US Army's last official US Horse Cavalry to see combat was the US 26th Cavalry (Horse) (Philippine Scouts) in 1942.
-The 26th Cavalry had just recently been under enemy aerial attack, and was operating in the area currently being traversed by B company tanks.
+The 26th Cavalry had just recently been under enemy aerial attack, and was operating in the area currently being traversed by B Company tanks.
 General Wainwright, commander of US/allied forces in the Philippines during its final period, received reports that the town of Damortis was fast being approached by mechanized elements of the Japanese Army; and he ordered Captain Hanes to engage them.

 Since Hanes had not been able to re-fuel at Gerona, his Stuarts were nearly out of gas, so he had to consolidate the fuel from the whole company in order to "top-off" just one platoon of five light tanks.
 Hanes ordered the tank platoon, led by LT Ben R. Morin, to move north from the town of Damortis, where here on 22 December 1941, the platoon of M3 Stuarts ran into Japanese Type 95 light tanks from the Imperial Japanese Army 4th Tank Regiment.
 In this, the first American tanks manned by US tank crewmen to engage enemy tanks during World War II, the M3's of the 192nd Tank Battalion went up against the equally armed Type 95 light tank, which were armed with the 37mm cannon, but were equipped with diesel engines.
 The Type 95 light tank had been at the forefront of tank technology when it was fielded in 1935.

 In the tank to tank battle that ensued, the lead 192nd tank immediately left the road to maneuver, but was instantly hit and caught fire.
 The remaining four Stuarts also received hits, but withdrew from the field, only to be destroyed by enemy aircraft later on.
 Lieutenant Morin was wounded, and he along with his crew were captured.

-Both the 192nd and the 194th Tank Battalions continued to skirmish with the 4th Tank Regiment, as they retreated towards Bataan.
-But tank losses during the fighting required the re-organization of some of the units.
-Consequently, tank companies were re-organized into 10 tank companies with 3 tank platoons, and 1 tank for the company commander.
-During the remaining struggle for Bataan, the two Tank Battalions tried to defend the beaches, the airfield, and provided support for the infantry, until 8 April 1942, when the 192nd and 194th received orders to prepare to destroy their M3s, upon receiving the code word.
+Both the 192nd and the 194th Tank Battalions continued to skirmish with the 4th Tank Regiment, as they retreated towards Bataan, but tank losses during the fighting required the re-organization of some of the units.
+Consequently, tank companies were re-organized into ten tank companies with three tank platoons, and one tank for the company commander.
+During the remaining struggle for Bataan, the two tank battalions tried to defend the beaches, the airfield, and provided support for the infantry until 8 April 1942 when the 192nd and 194th received orders to prepare to destroy their M3s, upon receiving the code word.
 The code word "Crash" was transmitted, and the US Army/allies on Bataan surrendered on 9 April 1942.